findelabs/proxima/README.md

       password: testing
 ```

 Proxima can also lock down specific endpoints using basic, digest, or token authentication.
-This configuration looks exactly like the authentication settings shown above.
-However, specific lock, not authentication.
+This configuration looks exactly like the authentication settings shown above, however, we specify lock, not authentication.
 The example below will require any client hitting proxima to use digest authentication:
 ```
 locked_endpoint:
   url: http://localhost:8081/endpoint